← All Inside Large Language Models modules

 out = weights @ V # context-aware vector for each token

-AI anchor — the engine inside every transformer layer This exact computation — project to Q, K, V; score; softmax; blend — runs inside every layer of GPT, Claude, and Llama, billions of times per response.
-Real models run many attention "heads" in parallel (one head might track grammar, another long-range references) and stack dozens of layers, but each head is doing precisely what you just did by hand.
-You have now seen the literal arithmetic at the heart of modern AI.
+AI anchor — the computational core of every transformer layer This computation — project to Q, K, V; compute scores; softmax; weighted sum — is executed within every layer of GPT, Claude, and Llama, billions of times per response.
+Production models execute multiple attention "heads" in parallel (different heads typically specialize in distinct linguistic features such as grammatical structure or long-range references) and stack dozens of such layers, but each individual head performs precisely the computation derived here.
+You have now examined the explicit arithmetic at the core of modern AI architectures.

 Check your understanding